whatwg/html/CONTRIBUTING.md

 ## Source formatting

 Due to the long legacy of the existing text the guidelines below are not always applied.
-We do require that you apply the guidelines when making changes, though are happy to provide assitence if this proves to be a blocker to you.
+We do require that you apply the guidelines when making changes, though are happy to provide assistance if this proves to be a blocker to you.

 Use a column width of 100 characters and add newlines where whitespace is used.
 (Emacs, set `fill-column` to `100`; in Vim, set `textwidth` to `100`; and in Sublime, set `wrap_width` to `100`.)